findy-network/findy-network.github.io/content/en/blog/modifiablity-and-readability/index.md

 policies restrict some of Go's refactoring capabilities.
 But you can avoid them by using helper packages and your brains.

-And, of course, there are two new language releases every year.
+And, of course, there are two new language (main) releases every year.
 Let's hope that upcoming versions help us keep our Go projects refactorable and maybe even help a little more.

 ## Code Readability